LM-60: LM-60D

 LM-60D mortars are used at the platoon and company levels, replacing the old 82 mm mortars.
-Among other things, they have entered the armament of mortar teams in motorized platoons on Rosomak wheeled infantry fighting vehicles.
-They are carried there one by one Rosomak of the platoon, and are manned by two soldiers.
+This variant has entered the armament of mortar teams in motorized platoons on Rosomak wheeled infantry fighting vehicles.
+They are carried there by one Rosomak from the platoon, and are operated by two soldiers.
 They have also replaced 82 mm mortars in the mixed artillery battery of the 25th Air Cavalry Brigade (9 mortars).
 Deliveries of LM-60D mortars continued until 2017.
 Over 500 pieces have been delivered so far.

 In 2017, LM-60D mortars were replaced in airmobile units by the light Czech Antos mortars, which better meet the requirements.
 For export purposes, Zakłady Mechaniczne "Tarnów", which took over OBR SM in Tarnów, developed the LM-61D mortar with a 60.7 mm caliber and 1,000 mm long barrel in 2014, and in 2017 the LM-61M mortar of this caliber with a modular design.